LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

     const OTP = nanoid.customAlphabet("1234567890", 6)();//Generating
     ```

-3. Add the OTP to the message being sent to the user’s email.
+3. Add the OTP to the message sent to the user’s email.

     ```js
     const express = require("express");